TNolan01/tommy1/README.md

 <p>In this section I deal with some of the bugs and errors encountered during the development process.
 If the issue was sucessfully fixed I have included details of that fix.</p>

 ## Bugs & Fixes
-<p>This section consists of issues I had during development which took me 60 minutes approximately to identify and sort.</p>
+<p>This section consists of issues I had during development which took me 60 minutes plus approximately to identify and sort.</p>

 ### Issue No.1
-<h4>Web Hooks and Stripe:</h4>
+<h4>Webhooks and Stripe:</h4>
 <p>During the setup of the Stripe webhooks I was initially not able to get 'intent' details back and printed to the terminal.
 After some investigation I discovered that this was because Port 8000 was set to Private and not Public as was required.
 Once this was created the transaction information was printed to the terminal.</p>

+### Issue No.2
+<h4>Webhooks the return!:</h4>
+<p>Having successfully tested the webhooks in the development environment I moved on to other aspects of the project.
+I approached a point where I needed to test User Stories and so setup an email address and setup webhooks in Stripe with a new endpoint URL for the deployed site and tested.</p>
+<p>While test payments were being sucessfully recieved and processed in Stripe none of the webhooks were functioning and emails were not being sent.
+The Stripe dashboard returninf a 500 Error.</p>
+<p>After a period of unsucessful testing I had to create a new endpoint in Stripe with an URL of my development environment.
+I edited the webhook secret to matched and tested the functions in the development site with feedback in the terminal.
+The Error 500 was traced back to typo in the webhook_handler.py.
+Once the error was corrected I changed the webhook secret back to deployed site value and retested.</p>
+<p>Testing was nowing showing that webhooks were functioning correctly and emails were sent successfully.</p>

 ---